- Monevator - https://monevator.com -

 A passive investor wades into these waters at their peril.
 Most alternative asset classes can be discounted on some or all of the following grounds:

-The bottom line is that any investor can construct a highly diversified [27] portfolio from the main asset classes: cash, bonds, equities and property, and also stirring in commodities if you’re truly convinced by its merits.
+The bottom line is that any investor can construct a diversified [82] portfolio from the main asset classes: cash, bonds, equities, and gold.

 Take it steady,